Customize Excel Ribbon for Your Needs

 All tabs have the above elements.
 However, some tabs, such as Page Layout, have another called the Dialog Box Launcher.
 When present, it is in the lower right corner of the Group.
 When clicked, it will open an additional dialog like Page Setup.

-When Excel is setup, it contains the following ribbon tabs:
+When Excel is set up, it contains the following ribbon tabs:

 • File